bbauska/UC-Davis-JS-Basics/readme.md

   alt="Testing Selections; new vars; red=true, blue=false." />
 </p>

-<p>Usually you'll see more like this, I just add the extra space in there just to make it a little bit easier to read and a little bit easier to evaluate.
+<p>Usually you&apos;ll see more like this, I just add the extra space in there just to make it a little bit easier to read and a little bit easier to evaluate.
 So red is either blue false or true.
-And blue is either false or true because I've used these Boolean 's here.</p>
+And blue is either false or true because I&apos;ve used these Boolean &apos;s here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-05">2.05 Try This!
 (3:10)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->